matt4biz/envy/README.md

 Many times the variables needed are secrets, such as a credential needed to renew an OAuth token, or perhaps the token itself.
 As a result, even though dot-files can be set with 0600 or 0400 permissions (only the owner has privileges), there's some risk to having these credentials in plaintext form.

-envy certainly isn't unique, but I needed one or two capabilities not found elsewhere, and
+Envy certainly isn't unique, but I needed one or two capabilities not found elsewhere, and

 * I wanted to keep the implementation simple
 * it was also a good opportunity to build an example app in Go